tech-gecko/technical-writings/clo2xq0fq000109lhf9jc8yfb.md

 ### cd

 To modify the current working directory within the maze-like file system, we employ the `cd` command.
-This involves typing `cd` followed by the ***pathname of the target working directory***.
+This involves typing `cd` followed by the ***pathname*** of the target working directory.
 A pathname essentially represents the route taken along the branches of the tree to reach the desired directory.
 Pathnames can be expressed in two distinct manners: ***absolute pathnames*** or ***relative pathnames***.
 First, let's explore absolute pathnames.

-An ***absolute pathname*** initiates from the root directory and meticulously follows each branch of the tree until reaching the desired directory or file, outlining the ***complete path***.
-Consider a directory within your system where the majority of programs are installed, identified by the pathname /usr/bin.
-In this context, starting from the root directory (indicated by the leading slash in the pathname), there exists a directory named "usr," within which resides another directory named "bin."
+An absolute pathname initiates from the root directory and meticulously follows each branch of the tree until reaching the desired directory or file, outlining the ***complete path***.
+Consider a directory within your system where the majority of programs are installed, identified by the pathname `/usr/bin`.
+In this context, starting from the root directory (indicated by the leading slash in the pathname), there exists a directory named ***usr***, within which resides another directory named ***bin***.

 In practice, it looks like:

 ![](https://cdn.hashnode.com/res/hashnode/image/upload/v1698016559816/847ea7a4-5389-446c-8a22-449349c6f225.png align="center")

-Now, it becomes evident that the current working directory has been modified to /usr/bin, and this directory is brimming with files.
+Now, it becomes evident that the current working directory has been modified to `/usr/bin`, and this directory is brimming with files.
 Can you observe the alteration in the shell prompt?
 Typically, for convenience, it's configured to exhibit the name of the current working directory.

-In contrast to ***absolute pathnames*** that start from the root directory and traverse down to the destination, ***relative pathnames*** originate from the working directory.
-To achieve this, they employ special notations indicating relative positions within the file system tree, namely "." (dot) and ".." (dot dot).
+In contrast to absolute pathnames that start from the root directory and traverse down to the destination, relative pathnames originate from the working directory.
+To achieve this, they employ special notations indicating relative positions within the file system tree, namely, `.` (dot) and `..` (dot dot).

-The "." notation signifies the working directory itself, while ".." indicates the parent directory of the working directory.
+The `.` notation signifies the working directory itself, while `..` indicates the parent directory of the working directory.
 Here's how these notations function:

 ![](https://cdn.hashnode.com/res/hashnode/image/upload/v1698040086013/4d95514f-ed28-447d-a5d7-84aa6aa5e63b.png align="center")

-First, we navigated into the /usr/bin folder using the ***absolute pathname*** with `cd`, then we went back to the parent folder, "usr" using the ***relative pathname*** with the ".." notation.
-Then, we went back to the bin folder using the ***relative pathname*** with the "." notation.
-Note that the "./" can be ignored most of the time when trying to go into a file or subdirectory within the current directory.
+First, we navigated into the `/usr/bin` folder using the absolute pathname with `cd`, then we went back to the parent folder, `usr` using the relative pathname with the `..` notation.
+Then, we went back to the `bin` folder using the relative pathname with the `.` notation.
+Note that the `./` can be ignored most of the time when trying to go into a file or subdirectory within the current directory.

-Something worth noting in this example is that, in the first use of "..", it meant the /usr folder which was the parent folder at the time because we were in the usr/bin folder, a subdirectory within that (parent) directory.
-When "." was used, however, it also meant the /usr directory/folder because it wasn't our parent directory, but our working directory at the time.
+Something worth noting in this example is that, in the first use of `..`, it meant the `/usr` folder (which was the parent folder at the time because we were in the `usr/bin` folder), a subdirectory within that (parent) directory.
+When `.` was used, however, it also meant the `/usr` directory (because it wasn't our parent directory, but our working directory at the time).
 I hope you understand the difference.

 **Some shortcuts**

 When we enter `cd` without specifying a directory, it will automatically switch the current working directory back to our home directory.
-Another (slower) method is to use "`cd` ~".
+Another (slower) method is to use `cd ~`.

-There's another quick method: typing "`cd` ~user\_name".
+There's another quick method: typing `cd ~/<username>`.
 With this command, `cd` will shift the working directory to the home directory of the specified user.

-Additionally, typing "`cd` -" directs the working directory to the previous one we were in.
+Additionally, typing `cd -` directs the working directory to the previous one we were in.

 **Important facts about file names**